 The 2002-2012 Mercedes SL500 is built with the following suspension components:

-2002-2012 Mercedes SL500 Height Sensors (x4)- a linkage located near each wheel of a vehicle with any electronic suspension that, either mechanically or electronically, constantly measures the height of the vehicle, and reports this information back to the control module so that the computer can identify if changes in height need to be adjusted accordingly.
+2002-2012 Mercedes SL500 Height Sensors (x4)- A linkage located near each wheel of a vehicle that electronically measures the height of the vehicle, and reports this information back to the control module so that the computer can identify if changes in height need to be adjusted accordingly.
 The ride height sensor is a moving part, and like all moving parts, they will eventually wear out.

-2002-2012 Mercedes SL500 Suspension Control Module- a computer which is responsible for the operations of the air suspension system and maintaining the vehicle's correct ride height.
+2002-2012 Mercedes SL500 Suspension Control Module- A computer which is responsible for the operation of the active suspension system and maintaining the vehicle's correct ride height.

-2002-2012 Mercedes SL500 O-rings - Although they are the least expensive parts of the air suspension, they are responsible for maintaining the seal where all of the air lines connect.
-Be sure to replace the O-rings when repairing any air suspension system.
+2002-2012 Mercedes SL500 Rubber O-rings - Although they are the least expensive part of the air suspension, they are responsible for maintaining the seal where all of the hydraulic lines connect.
+Be sure to replace the O-rings when repairing any active suspension system.